 BeachBoard is a university academic resource and is not to be used for commercial or political purposes or to send unsolicited email.
 Individuals found to be in violation of this policy will be subject to disciplinary action.

 Academic dishonesty cases that occur in the classroom shall be handled by faculty members.
-After a faculty member takes action, the faculty member shall complete a form that identifies the student who was found responsible, the general nature of the offense, the action taken, and a recommendation as to whether or not additional action should be considered by the campus Judicial Affairs Office.
-The faculty member should send a completed “Student Academic Integrity” form to the vice president for Student Services and to the provost and senior vice president for Academic Affairs whenever an academic dishonesty case is handled (Reference: University Policy Statement 08-02).
+After a faculty member takes action, the faculty member shall complete a form that identifies the student who was found responsible, the general nature of the offense, the action taken, and a recommendation as to whether or not additional action should be considered by the campus Office of Student Conduct and Ethical Development.
+The faculty member should send a completed “Student Academic Integrity” form to the vice president for Student Affairs and to the provost and senior vice president for Academic Affairs whenever an academic dishonesty case is handled (Reference: University Policy Statement 08-02).